 Years ago, The Association for Computing Machinery (ACM) developed a General ACM Code of Ethics and Professional Conduct [1] and a Software Engineering Code of Ethics and Professional Practice [1].
-ACM [1] is the oldest and largest organization for computer professionals.
-Founded in 1947, it has over 100,000 members worldwide.
+ACM is the oldest and largest organization for computer professionals in the world.
+Founded in 1947, it has over 100,000 members from 190 countries.
 In the introduction to this code, the ACM/IEEE-CS Joint Task Force on Software Engineering Ethics and Professional Practices states: